 The fair value of awards granted under our Purchase Plan is estimated on the date of grant using the Black-Scholes option pricing model, which uses weighted-average assumptions.
 Our Purchase Plan provides for a twenty-four-month offering period comprised of four six-month purchase periods with a look-back option.
-A look-back option is a provision in our Purchase Plan under which eligible employees can purchase shares of our common stock at a price per share equal to the lesser of 85% of the fair market value on the first day of the offering period to begin when the fair market value of our common stock on any purchase date during an offering period falls below the fair market value of our common stock on any purchase date during an offering period falls below the fair market value of our common stock on any purchase date during an offering period falls below the fair market value of our common stock on any purchase date during an offering period falls below the fair market value of our stock on the first day of such offering period.
+A look-back option is a provision in our Purchase Plan under which eligible employees can purchase shares of our common stock at a price per share equal to the lesser of 85% of the fair market value on the first day of the offering period or 85% of the fair market value on the purchase date.
+Our Purchase Plan also includes a feature that provides for a new offering period to begin when the fair market value of our common stock on any purchase date during an offering period falls below the fair market value of our common stock on the first day of such offering period.
 This feature is called a "reset."
 Participants are automatically enrolled in the new offering period.
 We had a "reset" on January 2, 2019 because the fair market value of our stock on December 31, 2018 was lower than the fair market value of our stock on July 1, 2018, the first day of the offering period.
 We applied modification accounting in accordance with the relevant accounting guidance.
 The total incremental fair value associated with this Purchase Plan "reset" was approximately \$879,000 and is being recognized as expense from January 1, 2019 to December 31, 2020.